tetherless-world/mcs-apps/README.md

 ## Loading the database

 If the neo4j database is empty, the application Docker container looks for data in the container's `/data` directory.
-The `docker-compose.yml` mounts the `/data/kg` directory on the host to `/data` in the container.
+The `docker-compose.yml` mounts the `data/kg` directory in this repository (on the host) to `/data` in the container.

 Currently the data must be in in [KGTK](https://github.com/usc-isi-i2/kgtk) edges format and have the file extension `.tsv` or `.tsv.bz2`: